groupserver/gs.errormesg/README.txt

 URL that caused the error static, but it requires WSGI to be used as a front-end to Zope.
 The other provides the error pages when WSGI is not used.
-The ``Products.GroupServer.groupserver.GroupserverSite`` class catches the errors and redirects to the Not Found or Unexpected pages as appropriate.
+The ``Products.GroupServer.groupserver.GroupserverSite`` class catches the errors and instantiates to the Not Found or Unexpected pages as appropriate.

 Not Found (404)